 To enlarge photos, click on the 2nd button from the right, below the photo, then click on arrow to the far right.
 To restart video, click on arrow to the far

 Sept.
-17, 2011: 50 inch Tiger Muskie caught and released at Curlew Lake.
-Biggest Tiger by any Muskies, Inc. Member in
+17, 2011: 50 inch Tiger Muskie caught & released at Curlew Lake.
+Still the biggest Tiger released by a Muskies, Inc. Member in

 The goals of the Chapter are to promote Tiger Muskie Fishing in the great Northwest,